lalprasad/Udacity-Agile-Dev-with-Azure/README.md

 # Overview

 This project illustrates the end to end CI & CD using Azure CLI, Github Repository & Actions and Azure Devops Pipeline.
-Below are the high level steps
+Below are the high level steps.

 - Create Github Repo
 - Create Cloud Shell environment